Apply to be a Mentor

 The Personal Statement and Class Proposals

 Personal Statement: Please write us a page or two about yourself, why you want to join Mathcamp and how you think you could contribute.
-Describe your qualifications, experience (construe that broadly), and ideas about this summer at Mathcamp.
+Describe your qualifications, experience (construe that broadly), and goals for this summer at Mathcamp.

-Describe a one-week class that you would like to teach at Mathcamp.
-To choose your topic: you can see examples of past Mathcamp classes here (as we've advertised them to students), but topics change from year to year, so feel free to design your dream class!
+Class Proposal: Describe in detail a one-week class that you would like to teach at Mathcamp this summer.
+You can see examples of past Mathcamp classes here (as we advertised them to students), but topics change from year to year, so feel free to design your dream class.
 We are looking for a coherent, interesting curriculum that demonstrates your creativity as a teacher.

 Outside the Classroom: One of the best things about Mathcamp is that each staff member and student shares their own interests with the community.
 We want to know what you're excited about, so tell us your ideas for interesting and fun activities, math-related or otherwise!
 You can get a sense of typical events from previous summers here, but feel free to be creative.